chakeson/Reading-order/backend/README.md

 ```
 PUT http://localhost:3000/api/users HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>

 password=Password2!
 ```

 ### `GET`
 This endpoint is used to validate the user's credentials.
 It is intended for the login process.
+If succesful it returns a JWT token.

 ```
 GET http://localhost:3100/api/users HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>
 ```

 ### `DELETE`
 This is the endpoint intended for users to delete their account and assocated saved information, currently reading progress ony.
-Requst must contain basic authentication of account that is intended to be deleted.
+Requst must contain a bearer token for authentication of account that is intended to be deleted.

 Example:
 ```
 DELETE http://localhost:3000/api/users HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>
 ```

 ### /books

 ### `POST`
 This is the endpoint intended for users to saved reading progress after creating their account.
 In the body of the request you need to include the book paramater containing the reading progress.
 The data is then validated to contain only legal characters and of correct length.
-Requst must contain basic authentication of account.
+Requst must contain a bearer token for authentication of account.

 Example:
 ```
 POST http://localhost:3000/api/books  HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>

 book=[reading progress]
 ```
 ### `PUT`
 This is the endpoint intended for users to update reading progress.
 If no previous book data was saved it created and saved.
 In the body of the request you need to include the book paramater containing the reading progress.
 The data is then validated to contain only legal characters and of correct length.
-Requst must contain basic authentication of account.
+Requst must contain a bearer token for authentication of account.

 Example:
 ```
 PUT http://localhost:3000/api/books HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>

 book=[reading progress]
 ```
 ### `GET`
 This is the endpoint intended for users to fetch their saved reading progress.
-Requst must contain basic authentication of account.
+Requst must contain a bearer token for authentication of account.

 Example:
 ```
 GET http://localhost:3000/api/books HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>
 ```

 ### /requestdata

 ### `GET`
 Fetch all saved data.
-Requst must contain basic authentication of account.
+Requst must contain a bearer token for authentication of account.

 Example:
 ```
 GET http://localhost:3100/api/requestdata HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Basic test@test.com Password1!
+Authorization: Bearer <token>
 ```

 # Program flow and structure

 The start entry file is server.js.
 Here we have our library imports and database connection.
 The library [body parser](https://github.com/expressjs/body-parser) is used to parse the body of the request.
 [Passport](https://www.passportjs.org/docs/) is then used as middleware to authenticate the user.
 [Mongoose](https://mongoosejs.com/docs/) for the mongoDB connection.

 The folder models contains the schema for the database.
 The folder routes contains the code that the diffrent routes call to.
-In the [auth.js](routes/auth.js) is the folder handling the authentication using passports basic http strategy.
+In the [auth.js](routes/auth.js) is the folder handling the authentication using passports basic http strategy aswell as the JWT token authentication strategy.

 Validation is the folder that controlls api input validation. [validation.js](validation/validation.js) is the function that processes the checks and halts the chain and sends back any failures.

 [routes.rest](route.rest) is the file for testing the api and degugging it.
 It's most easily used, using the vscode pluggin [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the api.

+## Rate limiting
+The server uses the express rate limit package for rate limiting.
+The global rate limit is set to 10 requests per 10 seconds.
+For account registration it's set to 3 request per 1 hour.

 # Dependencies